medamer/Build-Week-2/README.md

 ![Welcome Image](https://github.com/medamer/Build-Week-2/blob/master/Images/alzheimers.png)

-This Project is about using Macine learning to predict Alzheimer's based on results of tests.
+This Project is about using Macine learning to predict Alzheimer's based on tests results.

 * Started with the baseline to check how balanced is the data
 * Splited the dataset into Train, Validation and Test sets